BilinHuang/WebCrawlUpdateTool/README.md

 # WebCrawlUpdateTool
-This is a tool aming to search and compare data between local data and linkedin website
+This is a tool aming to search and compare data between local data and linkedin website.